petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 ---
 # Advanced Web Content API

 Using the Liferay DXP REST services, you can create and manage your Site's structured content.
 Structured content is [Web Content](../web-content-articles/adding-a-basic-web-content-article.md) that uses a Web Content Structure.
 A Structure defines the information, such as author(s), a summary, and the content included in a Web Content article.
 Structures ensure that the content includes all the required information.
-For more information on Structures, read [Understanding Web Content Structures](../web-content-structures/understanding-web-content-structures.md).
+For more information on Structures, read [Web Content Structures](../web-content-structures.md).

 Here, you'll use a pre-built Liferay DXP Docker image with several [cURL](https://curl.haxx.se/) code samples to learn about Structures and structured content.
 For an overview of using the REST API in Liferay DXP, see [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).